remlapmot/mrrobust/README.md

   ```

 The installation commands for the other dependencies should work.
 However, if you need to install
-them manually their zip archives are available at the following links (as use the same `net install ...` trick as above):
+them manually their zip archives are available at the following links (extract the files from the downloaded zip archives and place them in your `PERSONAL` directory on your `adopath`):

  * the `moremata` package is available as a zip file
  [here](http://fmwww.bc.edu/repec/bocode/m/moremata.zip)